baabhishek/Myntra-Business-Analysis/README.md

 We will be using business analytics skills to identify the apparel type that customers favour and their prices.
 To identify the parameter that attracts customers to make purchase.
 -------------------------------- -------------------------------- -------------------------------- --------------------------------
-Is it  number of images, or colours, or brand name or price?

-Problem Statement: The Myntra have shared the dataset with you to identify the attributes to increase sales.
-You are working as Lead consultant and your key role is to identify the parameters that are extremely important while making a decision.
+Problem Statement: Myntra has provided you with a dataset to identify attributes that can boost sales.
+As the Lead consultant, your main task is to pinpoint the crucial parameters for decision-making.

 Data Information:
 There are 2 csv files that are shared here.